AhmedMKhattab/phd-defense/README.md

 ## 🔍 What’s the problem?
-Current diabetes screening tools miss people who are truly at risk — and flag many who aren’t.
+Current diabetes screening tools miss people who are truly at risk — and flag people who aren’t.

 ## 💡 What did I do?
 I built a smarter way to screen for type 2 diabetes using: